-Jamestown's land development regulations consist of the Jamestown Comprehensive Plan and a number of ordinances that define land use policy for the Town.
 The Town has several ordinances that apply to development within hazard areas:

 Ordinance No. 2, Series 1984 acknowledges that many areas in the Town are within mapped natural hazard areas and new construction proposed in these areas are subject to Special Review.
-This Special Review requires studies and reports concerning the mitigation of the hazards to ensure development is done safely.
+This Special Review requires studies and reports concerning the mitigation of the hazards to ensure development is done safely and avoids impacts to the property as well as to adjacent properties.